nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - Clear all tasks during testing
 - Quick cleanup before starting fresh
 - Bulk task management
+- Remove all tasks with single click in UI

+**Frontend Integration:**
+- 🗑️ Delete All Tasks button in UI (top-right of task list)
+- Confirmation dialog before deletion
+- Loading state during operation
+- Error handling with user feedback
+- Button only visible when tasks exist

 **Notes:**
 - This endpoint is distinct from `DELETE /api/tasks/{task_id}` (single task deletion)
 - Operation is idempotent - can be called multiple times safely
 - No undo functionality - deleted tasks cannot be recovered
 - Works correctly even when task list is empty
+- Requires user confirmation in UI to prevent accidental deletions

 ### GET /health
 Health check endpoint.